School Bullying

 If any bullying or harassing behavior interferes with the ability of a student with a disability to access educational services, the situation, if uncorrected, may constitute a violation of your child’s right to a free appropriate public education.

-For information from the Office for Civil Rights (OCR) on bullying and harassment of students with disabilities, click here.
-This OCR fact sheet found here talks about a school’s responsibilities when a student with a disability is being bullied.
+Information from the Office for Civil Rights (OCR) on bullying and harassment of students with disabilities.
+This OCR fact sheet talks about a school’s responsibilities when a student with a disability is being bullied.